New York Times ad highlights two 2010 Nobel Prize winners, along with other Fulbright and IIE-related Laureates

-Fulbright U.S. Student Program alumna Hildred Rochon (2004-2005, Madagascar); her project involved collecting data to help prevent and respond to potential reproductive health problems among Malagasy youth.
+U.S. Student Program alumna Hildred Rochon (2004-2005, Madagascar) collected data to help prevent and respond to potential reproductive health problems among Malagasy youth.

 More than 1,200 long- and short-term grants are available for faculty, administrators and professionals to represent American scholarship abroad.

 This program supports the research and teaching of scholars visiting colleges and universities in the United States, and offers joint collaborative opportunities with U.S. Scholars.

 Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Fulbright Program provides funding for students, scholars, teachers, and professionals to undertake graduate study, advanced research, university teaching, and teaching in elementary and secondary schools.